System structure (Frontastic Machine/Container)

-If you're into heavy debugging or are just curious how things work, looking into how the VM/Container (VM) is structured could help so we wanted to share that with you.
+If you're into heavy debugging or are just curious how things work, looking into how the Frontastic Machine/Container is structured could help so we wanted to share that with you.

-Within the VM, you can see server logs (including Server Side Rendering (SSR) logs), look into the database, clear caches, and more!
+Within the Frontastic Machine, you can see server logs (including Server Side Rendering (SSR) logs), look into the database, clear caches, and more!

-To boot/restart the VM using Vagrant, follow the steps in this article.
-Then, you can reach into the VM using
+To bring up the Frontastic Machine, follow the steps in this article.
+Then, you can reach into the Frontastic Machine using

-vagrant ssh.
-This brings you to a Linux shell inside the VM and in the directory where your source code is mirrored to and from where it's run (
+ssh vagrant@<your-machine-host> (see the experience editor for the password).
+This brings you to a Linux shell inside the Frontastic Machine and in the directory where your source code is mirrored to and from where it's run (

 /var/www/frontastic), so you can, for example,

 cd into your project folder.
 You should know the basics of Linux shell to work in here, a good overview can be found here: Basics of BASH for Beginners.